 Few miles after Ramgarh, near a settlement called Gola, we stopped for a cuppa at a dhaba aspiring to be a resort.
 Over tea we decided to check out Getalsud Dam and Reservoir nearby.
 Now the dam is an okay visit at best.
 However the road leading to the reservoir is a gem.
 Cutting straight through a large swathe of Sal trees, this road is spectacular- check out the photos.

-This road was pure discovery……and everyone wanted a piece of the action, for their Instagram and WhatsApp feeds…
+…and everyone wanted a piece of the action, for their Instagram and WhatsApp feeds…

 …including yours truly. 🙂